jamesw1892/LearnAnything/README.md

     "Logical NOT": {
         "instructions": "In terms of 1s and 0s, what is the logical NOT of the following:", "mode": "q&a",
+        "prefix": "What is the logical NOT of ", "suffix": "? ",
         "questions": {
             "0": "1",
             "1": "0"